osum4est/django-socksync/README.md

 ```

 ### Lists
-If a list or database table is requested from the server, the server can provide change updates instead of sending
+If a list or database table is requested, a change update update can be provided instead of sending the whole list each
-the whole list each time it updates.
+time it updates.
 This requires each object in the array to have a unique "id" field.
-Related tables
+Related tables can be handled by
-can be handled by passing the id of related field with each list item and making separate variable/list calls.
+passing the id of related field with each list item and making separate variable/list calls.

-Client:
+Request a list:
 ```json5
 {
   "func": "get",